ad-freiburg/aqqu/README.md

     ./build_and_run.sh backend -n <user_provided_name> -r <ranker e.g. WQSP_Ranker> -p <port> <addtional args>

+## Debug changes with the provided script
+The `backend` command does not rebuild the image but reuses the exact image used for training.
+Therefore changes to the source code made after the train step are not reflected in the behavior of `backend`.

+To try out changes **without affecting the train/backend** image use the debug command.

+    ./build_and_run.sh debug -n <user_provided_name> -r <ranker e.g. WQSP_Ranker> -p <port> <addtional args>

+In the future I will probably add a command to create a new version of the training image without rerunning the training.
+Note however that this is somewhat dangerous as it does not work for changes that would make the model incompatible to the trained model.

 ## Run Cross Validation with the provided script

     ./build_and_run.sh cv -n <user_provided_name> -r <ranker> <dataset name>